-Lead Agency: Town OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ☑Dam Failure ☐Disease Outbreak ☐Drought ☐Earthquake ☐Flood ☐Geological Hazards ☐Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Weatt ☐Severe Winte Description of the Problem: The Don Bosco Dam and Houg 0.2-percent flood hazard areas Kill Site 4 Dam, within its jurisdi living nearby.
-The Town also has a high-haza ard potential dam, the Paulins Description of the Solution: The Town will work with the ow are up to date.
-EAPs will be co Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5, 7 Benefits: This action will improve the safe areas of the dams and increase ety and security the resilience of those who liv of responding ag e within the dam inundation encies.
+Lead Agency: Town OEM Supporting Agencies: NJDEP, Dam Owners Hazard(s) of Concern: ⊠Dam Failure □Disease Outbreak □Drought □Earthquake □Flood □Geological Hazards □Hazardous Materials □ Hurricane □ Infestation □ Nor'easter □ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: 0.2-percent flood hazard areas The Town also ritical infrastructures, are located in the 1- and has a high-hazard potential dam, the Paulins uctures have the potential to impact those Description of the Solution: s to ensure inspections and safety procedures OEM and shared with the County OEM.
+Estimated Cost: Low Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 3, 5, 7 Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
 Impact on Socially Vulnerable Populations: The action will result in better preparedness within the Special Flood Hazard Area and inundation areas where significant risk to socially vulnerable populations exists.
-Impact on Future Development: Future development near inundation areas will be more secure as safety procedures and inspections are regularly performed on the dams. as safety procedures and Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
-This action will create an understanding of the safety procedures in place for each identified dam. understanding of the safety Impact on Capabilities: This action will improve plannin responsibilities and procedures capabilities thro ough the understanding of Climate Change Considerations: Climate change may result in a disaster events, which may con increase the capabilities to resp tribute to the lik elihood of a dam Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F , , , ems Protection (NSP) d Awareness Programs (EAP) CRS Category □Preventative Measures (PR) ☑Property Protection (PP) □Public Information (PI) urce Protection (NR) ood Control Projects (SP) services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action naware of any safety concerns e dam or its condition Utilize information from NJDEP not be required to submit a sty plan to the State Utilize information from the National Inventory of Dams Not all dams s are listed on the inventory
+Impact on Future Development: Future development near inundation areas will be more secure as safety procedures and inspections are regularly performed on the dams.
+Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
+This action will create an understanding of the safety procedures in place for each identified dam.
+Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures.
+Climate Change Considerations: tribute to the lik e frequency and severity of weather-related elihood of a dam failure event.
+This action will vents.
+Mitigation Category ⊠Local Plans and Regulations □Structure and Infrastructure F ' □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Town will be unaware of any safety concerns for the dam or its condition Utilize information from NJDEP Owners may not be required to submit a safety plan to the State Utilize information from the National Inventory of Dams Not all dams are listed on the inventory